TEACH Grants

 This federal grant program has been created for students who intend to pursue a teaching career in a high-need field.

-Interested students should review the information below and submit a Request for Federal TEACH Grant form (available at the bottom).
+Interested students should review the information below and submit a Request for Federal TEACH Grant application (instructions at the bottom of the page).

 Teacher Education Assistance for College and Higher Education Grants (TEACH)